Math¶

 $$

-If you activate the corresponding option, Zettlr will immediately render formulae in place, making it easy for you to proofread what you typed and fix errors.
+If you activate the corresponding option, Zettlr will immediately render math in place, making it easy for you to proofread what you typed and fix errors.
 If a formula contains an error, this will be shown by Zettlr.
 The above example is rendered like this:

 For an overview of which functions and symbols you can use with the KaTex library, you can have a look on their documentation: https://katex.org/docs/supported.html